reenphygeorge/7DaysofAlgo/Challenge 1/dona-maria-sunny.md

 # Explanation
 Prime number is a number that is divisible only by itself and 1.
 1. User enters the number to be checked, for prime or not.
-2. Entered value is passes to the function and now the function **is_prime** is called.
+2. Entered value is passed to the function and now the function **is_prime** is called.
 3. Inside the function **is_prime** _flag_ value is set to 0 and the following happens :
    * If the entered number is negative or less than 0 then **Invalid input!
 Enter a natural number** is the output.
    * If the entered number is 1 then **1 is neither a prime nor a composite number** is the output.